srikanta30/predator-ai/README.md

-Predator allows you to use ChatGPT on any website.
+Predator AI allows you to use ChatGPT on any website.